rocket-pool/old.docs.rocketpool.net/src/guides/node/securing-your-node.md

 When it's in, save the file with `Ctrl+O` and `Enter`, then press `Ctrl+X` to exit.

-Now, exit `ssh` by running the `exit` command, so you return back to your local client machine's terminal.
+Now, exit `ssh` by running the `exit` command so you return back to your local client machine's terminal.
 ::::

 You should now be able to `ssh` into the node like you normally would, but now you won't have to type the password of the user account.